-IHD Pay provides hospitals in China with a digital payment system and aims to cut costs for the health industry and reduce queuing times.
-But holding patient data can be a huge responsibility, especially in an era of cyberattacks and data breaches — as seen with other sectors like at Uber and Facebook.
+IHD Pay makes a digital payment system designed to cut costs for the health industry and reduce waiting times for patients.
+But holding those patients' data is a huge responsibility, especially in an era of high-profile cyberattacks.

 "We pay tremendous amounts of attention ... to make sure that data privacy is well protected," Eric Ho, the group CEO at IHD Pay, said at the East Tech West conference in the Nansha district of Guangzhou, China.

 Ho said the company removes individuals' identifying traits from the medical data it holds.

 "We would take away the name, the identification number of the patient in question.
 So we only look at the general data, and then we will develop different algorithms to ... mine those data, " he told CNBC's Chery Kang.